-FORMAT Option A :4!c//8!n (Qualifier) (Date)

-Option B :4!c/[8c]/4!c (Qualifier) (Issuer Code) (Date Code)

-Option C :4!c//8!n6!n (Qualifier) (Date) (Time)

-PRESENCE Mandatory Mandatory

-QUALIFIER

-Order M/O Qualifier R/N CR Options Qualifier description

-1 М TRAD N A, B or C Trade Date/ Time

-2 0 SETT N A, B or C Settlement Date/Time
+FORMAT Option A :4!c//8!n (Qualifier) (Dat te) Option B :4!c/[8c]/4!c (Qualifier) (Issu uer Code) (Date Code) Option C :4!c//8!n6!n (Qualifier) (Date) (Time) PRESENCE Mandatory Mandatory QUALIFIER Order M/O Qualifier R/N CR Options Qualifier description 1 М TRAD N A, B or C Trade Date/ Time 2 0 SETT N A, B or C Settlement Date/Time

-The qualified The qualified generic field specifies: TRAD The trade dat te/time.
-SETT The settleme nt date/time.
+The qualified generic field specifies:

+TRAD The trade date/time.

+SETT The settlement date/time.

 VALUES Date must be a valid date expressed as YYYYMMDD.
 Time must be a valid time expressed as HHMMSS.
-In Option B, when the qualifier is SETT and the Issuer Code is not present, Date Code must be one of these values: wiss Settlement is to be completed when the security is issued.
+In option B, w values: In option B, when the qualifier is SETT and the Issuer Code is not present, Date Code must be one of these values: WISS Settlement is to be completed when the security is issued.
 WDIS Settlement is to be completed when the security is distributed.
 WIDI Settlement is to be completed when the security is issued or when distributed.
 SEOP Settlement is to be completed at the seller's option.
 TBAT Settlement is to be completed as a result of a to be announced trade.
-In Option B, when the qualifier is TRAD and the Issuer Code is not present, Date Code must be one of values: VARI Partial trades have occurred over a period of two or more days.
+In option B, w hen the qualif ier is TRAD and the Issuer Code is not present, Date Code must be one of these VARI Partial trades have occurred over a period of two or more days.